Mother and daughter on riverbank

 • Adopted before 12th November 1975

-If you were adopted before this date, by law we are required to provide you with access to records counselling before we are able to share information relating to your adoption and birth relatives.
-The word counselling can be misleading, but it is essentially a consultation where information, advice, support and guidance is offered.
+If you were adopted before this date, by law we’re required to provide you with access to records counselling before we’re able to share information relating to your adoption and birth relatives.
+The word counselling can be misleading, but it’s essentially a consultation where information, advice, support and guidance is offered.
 The reason for this is that for any adoption which took place prior to this date the birth and adoptive families were advised that no identifying information could be shared.
 The law changed in 1975 to allow adopted adults the right to apply for information to access their original birth certificate.

-Please note: The GRO will advise you to wait 5 days before contacting us, however we cannot guarantee that we will be able to respond to your request immediately following this.
-We receive a high volume of requests and unfortunately there is often a waiting list for this service.
+Please note: The GRO will advise you to wait five days before contacting us, however we cannot guarantee that we’ll be able to respond to your request immediately following this.
+We receive a high volume of requests and unfortunately there’s often a waiting list for this service.
 We do however prioritise those adoptions which took place longest ago or where there are specific circumstances requiring this to be expedited.

 • Adopted after 12th November 1975 (before 30th December 2005)

 Should you wish, the social worker may request to access any records held by the local authority, agency or court that was involved in your adoption.
-As already stated, these records may vary greatly in volume and quality.
+These records may vary greatly in volume and quality.
 Your social worker will prepare a summary of the information and include any copies of relevant documents that they are able to share with you.

 • Adopted after 30th December 2005

-If you were adopted after this date you will need to contact the agency which arranged your adoption to request your birth information to assist with applying for a copy of your birth certificate from the General Register Office.
+If you were adopted after this date, you’ll need to contact the agency which arranged your adoption to request your birth information.
+We can access information from Rhondda Cynon Taff, Vale of Glamorgan, Merthyr Tydfil and Cardiff.

 Please note: the nature of adoption has changed considerably over time, particularly in relation to the reasons for children being adopted.
 You may find that your adoption records contain very difficult and upsetting information and you may require support through this process.